liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/00-intro.markdown

 What's the difference between a chicken and a dog?
 Among other things, you can't train a chicken, while dogs are quite trainable.
 If you're skeptical, try teaching your chicken to sit on command or herd sheep.
-Better yet, get a team of chickens to pull a sled in the [Iditarod](http://iditarod.com/).
-The Forms application is much more like the dog than the useful (southwestern omelet anyone?) but untrainable chicken, and it's only getting more trainable as time goes on.
+Better yet, get a team of chickens to pull a sled in the [Iditarod](http://iditarod.com).
+The Forms application is much more like the dog than the useful (southwestern omelet anyone?) but untrainable chicken, and it's only getting more trainable as time passes.

 Form rules are a good example of the trainable nature of the Forms application.
 With form rules, you can train your form fields to behave as you wish.
-There are several actions you can subject your form fields to:
+There are several things you can make them do:

 Show/hide
 : Based on a predefined condition, set the visibility of a form field.

 Enable/disable
-: Make a form field enabled or disable based on a predefined condition.
+: Use a predefined condition to enable or disable a field.

 Require
-: Make a form field required based on a predefined condition.
+: Use a predefined condition to make a field required.

 Jump to Page
 : Based on user input, skip over some form pages directly to a relevant